boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ## Cost

 I spent about $60 in compute while trialling lambda.
-I have not looked at the S3 storage cost yet but it should be close to $25.
-However this is not including the transfer costs which I am yet to see what are.
+I have not looked at the S3 storage cost yet but it should be close to $25 based on the size.
+However this is not including the transfer costs which I am also yet to see.
 Please note I cleared the bucket when I was finished with it so this is not an ongoing cost for me.

-However I chose not to use AWS in the end.
-So what's the cost?
+However I chose not to use AWS in the end because of cost.
+So what's the real cost assuming I wanted to do it again?

 In my case the cost would be free as I used "free compute" left over from searchcode.
 Not everyone has compute lying around however.
-So what if I were to do this from scratch.
+So lets assume I need to get a server to do this.

 It could be done for 73€ using the cheapest new dedicated server from Hetzner https://www.hetzner.com/dedicated-rootserver However that cost includes a new server setup fee.
 If you are willing to wait a little and poke around on their auction house https://www.hetzner.com/sb you can find much cheaper servers with no setup fee at all.
-For example at time of writing I found the below machine which would be perfect for this.
+For example at time of writing I found the below machine which would be perfect for this and is 25.21€ a month with no setup fee.

 ![hetzner server](/static/an-informal-survey/hetzner.png#center)

 Best part for me though?
 You can get the VAT removed if you are outside the EU.
 So give yourself an additional 10% discount on top if you are in this situation as I am.

 So were someone to do this from scratch using the same method I eventually went with it would cost under $100 USD to redo the same calculations, and more likely under $50 if you are a little patient or lucky.
+This also assumes you use the server for less than 2 months which is enough time to download and process.

-If I were to use a gzipped tar file in my analysis (which isn't that hard to do really) I could even do 10x the repositories on the same machine as the resulting file would still be small enough to fit on the hard disk.
-Going much larger is going to require some level of sharding though.
-Still its safe to say that you could redo the entire process I did or much larger one for roughly the same cost.
+If I were to use a gzipped tar file in my analysis (which isn't that hard to do really) I could even do 10x the repositories on the same machine as the resulting file would still be small enough to fit on the same hard disk.
+That would take longer to download though which is going to increase the cost for each additional month.
+Going much larger however is going to require some level of sharding of repositories.
+Still it is safe to say that you could redo the entire process I did or larger one on the same hardware without much effort.

 ### Data Sources